Digitalroot-Technologies/XFDF-VFP/README.md

-XFDF-FoxPro
+XFDF-VFP
 ===========

-This class definition is used to create PDF files using the XFDF format.
+This Visual FoxPro class definition is used to create PDF files using the XFDF format.